ReznoRMichael/symfonia-cpp-chapter11-std-string-exercises-answers/README.md

 ## Things to go back after gaining more knowledge

 * 35 - 37 — advanced knowledge (assign, append)
+* 49 — refactor code for finding only specific .poly extension (not .polygon etc.)
+* 50 - 55 — advanced knowledge ( string in arrays )

 ## Contact